omerkara/omer-kara-personal/content/certification/_index.md

 ---
-# My Research History Main Page.
+# Configure Certification Main Page.
 ## See docs: https://hugo-apero-docs.netlify.app/start/section-config/#lists-of-pages

 ## Info.
-title: "My Research History"
+title: "Certification"
-subtitle: "My Research History Main Page Subtitle" ## Does not work!
+subtitle: "Certification Main Page Subtitle" ## Does not work!
-description: "Here, you can see my research history including research experience, publications, working papers, and work in progress." ## Only works when layout: list is used.
+description: 'Here, you can see my technical skills, certifications, and certificates.
+YES, you heard it right!
+Certifications and certificcates are not the same, see <a href= "https://www.datacamp.com/blog/certificates-or-certification-which-should-you-choose" target="_blank" rel="noopener">here</a> for more information.' ## Only works when layout: list is used.

 ## Metadata.
 featured: true